Mindfulness has been shown to help reduce stress, anxiety and even pain. What's more, anyone can do it, anywhere. Here's how

 If your first thought is that mindfulness sounds a bit ‘hippy’, don’t worry, you don’t need to start chanting, wearing daisy chains and burning incense to get to grips with it.
 Mindfulness is simply a way of calming your thoughts, appreciating your surroundings and taking a few moments to simply slow down.
 In time, the benefits can include reduced anxiety and stress and a deeper enjoyment of life.

 Mindfulness involves intentionally bringing one’s attention to the internal and external experiences occurring in the present moment.
 In other words, focusing on ‘the now’ rather than thinking about what you’re going to do next or raking over past events.
+This is why it can work well when combined with other treatments of anxiety such as the use of medical marijuana.
+If interested in this combination you can see here for some promotional offers, however it is worth mentioning this doesn’t work for everybody and you might want to check with a medical professional before trying it yourself.

 Mindfulness is often used in counselling to alleviate a variety of mental and physical conditions.
 A new study from the University of Pittsburgh School of Medicine suggests an eight-week mindfulness program could improve function and reduce pain in patients with chronic back pain.
 Not only that, University of Wisconsin studies also showed that its calming effect could help those with stress-related chronic inflammatory conditions as well as anxiety – well, that’s us sold!